mitbailey/Aerospace/README.md

 Currently calculates the total burn-time, altitude achieved during the boost phase, height gained during the coast phase, the maximum altitude, and the maximum velocity.
 Accepts a variety of configurable variables for the launch vehicle as well as current temperature and pressure.

+See code folder for the implementation.

+Use

+Download and run RocketSuite.exe.

 Commands